Trump fires intelligence community watchdog who told Congress about whistleblower complaint that led to impeachment - KVIA

 Trump fires intelligence community watchdog who told Congress about whistleblower complaint that led to impeachment

-WASHINGTON, DC — President Donald Trump on Friday fired Intelligence Community Inspector General Michael Atkinson, who had told Congress about the whistleblower complaint that led to Trump’s impeachment, the President told Congress in a letter obtained by the Associated Press and CNN.
+President Donald Trump on Friday fired Intelligence Community Inspector General Michael Atkinson, who had told Congress about the whistleblower complaint that led to Trump’s impeachment, the President told Congress in a letter obtained by CNN.

 Atkinson will leave his job in 30 days, Trump told the House and Senate Intelligence committees, and he has been placed on administrative leave effective immediately, according to a congressional source.

-Note: This story has been updated with additional reporting and comment from House Speaker Nancy Pelosi.